homerchen19/firefox-av-history-killer/README.md

 - [https://www.youav.com/](https://www.youav.com/)

 ## Develop
-This WebExtension is developed with Nodejs, ES6, React and Webpack
+This WebExtension is developed with Nodejs, ES6, React and Webpack.
+Feel free to open issue and pull request!

 1. Run dev server
 ```